 In a word, no…or at least that’s what we think based on talking to a handful of experts.
 Removing an old spray-in or DIY roll-on liner is necessary if you’re trying to restore a factory paint job, or if you really want to install a new spray-in liner to replace the one you removed.

-Otherwise, you might think about covering up the tattered old spray-in liner you have with DualLiner.
+Otherwise, you might think about covering up the tattered old spray-in liner you have with DualLiner truck bed liner.